-For the purpose of measuring net pension liability, deferred outflows/inflows of resources related to pensions, and pension expense, information about the fiduciary net position of the District's California Public Employees' Retirement System (CalPERS) plans (Plans) and addition to/deduction from the Plans' fiduciary net position have been determined on the same basis as they are reported by CalPERS.
+For the purpose of measuring net pension liability, deferred outflows/inflows of resources related to pension, pension expense, and information about the fiduciary net position of the District's California Public Employees' Retirement System (CalPERS) plans (Plans), and addition to/deduction from the Plans' fiduciary net position have been determined on the same basis as they are reported by CalPERS.
 For this purpose, benefit payments (including refunds of employee contributions) are recognized when due and payable in accordance with the benefit terms.
 Investments are reported at fair value.
 GASB 68 requires that the reported results must pertain to liability and asset information within certain defined timeframes.
-For fiscal years 2020 and 2019, the following timeframes are used:
+For fiscal years 2021 and 2020, the following timeframes are used:

-Valuation Dates: June 30, 2018 and 2017 Measurement Dates: June 30, 2019 and 2018
+Valuation dates: June 30, 2019 and 2018 Measurement dates: June 30, 2020 and 2019

-• Measurement Periods: July 1, 2018 to June 30, 2019; and July 1, 2017 to June 30, 2018
+• Measurement periods: July 1, 2019 to June 30, 2020; and July 1, 2018 to June 30, 2019